Last updated: September 9, 2022

-The Anne Arundel County Department of Health’s Recovery Support Services Program works with clients in substance abuse treatment to obtain the resources and skills they need to transition successfully from treatment to sustained recovery.
+The Anne Arundel County Department of Health’s Recovery Support Services Program works with clients in substance misure treatment to obtain the resources and skills they need to transition successfully from treatment to sustained recovery.

 To participate in the Recovery Support Services Program, clients must be referred by the Anne Arundel County Department of Health or a participating treatment provider.
 A client must also be an Anne Arundel County resident, age 18 years or older, and have a diagnosed substance use disorder.
 For more information regarding participation in the Recovery Support Services Program, call 410-222-7076.

-State Care Coordination
+Care Coordination (State)

 Anne Arundel County residents who are receiving funding through the County’s Opportunity for Treatment Fund Program may be eligible to receive State Care Coordination services.
 These services help clients utilize community and county resources, create a recovery plan and identify strengths to overcome barriers and challenges.